 3. Become an Expert

-4. Lead with Story
+4. Lead With a Story

 If you want to influence people, learn to tell stories.
 Your stories should be related to the issue or concept you are discussing.
 They should be an analogy or metaphor that explains your topic in ordinary terms and in vivid detail.
-To learn more about how to tell powerful stories, and the ethics of storytelling, take a look at this article: How To Tell An Interesting Story In 4 Simple Steps

 5. Lead by Example

 We celebrate remarkable accomplishments and believe that their example is proof that we too can accomplish something great, even if it isn’t qualifying for the Olympics.
-To influence people in a positive way, we must lead by example, lead with intention and execute with excellence.
+To influence people in a positive way, we must lead by example, lead with intention, and execute with excellence.

 6. Catch People Doing Good

-7. Be Effusive with Praise
+7. Be Effusive With Praise

 It did not take me long to notice a remarkable trait of a former boss.
 He not only began and ended meetings with praise, but he peppered praise throughout the entire meeting.
 He found a way to celebrate the unique attributes and skills of his team members.
 He was able to quickly and accurately assess what people were doing well and then let them and their colleagues know.